sdneon/node/doc/api/cli.md

 ### `--experimental-print-required-tla`

 <!-- YAML
+added:
-added: v22.0.0
+  - v22.0.0
+  - v20.17.0
 -->

-This flag is only useful when `--experimental-require-module` is enabled.

-If the ES module being `require()`'d contains top-level await, this flag allows Node.js to evaluate the module, try to locate the top-level awaits, and print their location to help users find them.
+If the ES module being `require()`'d contains top-level `await`, this flag allows Node.js to evaluate the module, try to locate the top-level awaits, and print their location to help users find them.